google-marketing-solutions/gps-sgtm-pantheon/sgtm/artemis/README.md

 Ready to start implementing this solution?
-You can follow the guide below which outlines how Server Side Google Tag Manager (sGTM) can be used with Firestore, to pull in sensitive data and report access it in sGTM variables which can then be used for the uses cases listed above.
+You can follow the guide below which outlines how Server Side Google Tag Manager (sGTM) can be used with Firestore, to pull in sensitive data and report access it in sGTM variables which can then be used for the use cases listed above.

 ## Prerequisites